 Sherry’s Coconut Cream Pie

-4 egg yolks, reserve egg whites
+4 egg yolks, reserve egg whites1 c. flaked coconut

 1/4 c. cornstarch